Rickard's Derived Morita Theory: Review and Outlook: Rickard's derived Morita theory

 preserves all small colimits.
 Consequently, every equivalence between $\Mod{A}$ and $\Mod{B}$ restricts to an equivalence between $\proj{A}$ and $\proj{B}$, and we may take $P$ to be the image of $A$ under the latter. \end{remark}

 By definition, two algebras are \emph{Morita equivalent} if their module categories are equivalent as $k$-linear categories.
 At the risk of stating the obvious, \Cref{thm:Morita} reduces the question of when two algebras $A$ and $B$ are Morita equivalent to the problem of finding a progenerator for $B$ whose endomorphism algebra is isomorphic to $A$, which in principle seems like a more tractable problem.
 The most basic example of Morita equivalent algebras is given by the ground commutative ring $\kk$ itself and the algebra of $n\times n$ matrices with entries in $\kk$, where $n\geq1$ (indeed, the latter algebra is the endomorphism algebra of the free $\kk$-module $\kk^n$).
-It is easy to show that Morita equivalence is preserved by the passage to the opposite algebras, hence this notion is left-right symmetric.
+It is easy to show that Morita equivalence is preserved by the passage to the opposite algebras, hence this notion is left-right symmetric.\footnote{In general, we say that a property of an algebra $A$ is left-right symmetric when this property holds for $A$ if and only if it holds for $A^\op$.}

 Morita equivalence can be detected on certain subcategories of the module category.
 Recall that an $A$-module $M$ is finitely presented if and only if the $k$-linear functor

 preserves filtered colimits.
 It follows that every $\kk$-linear equivalence